Zinc at a glance - The most important answers about the effect, dosage and deficiency symptoms

 Zinc is needed for our cell division as well as for protein synthesis and the maintenance of our bones.
 Zinc is also essential for optimal testosterone levels, which influence muscle growth.
 The formation of testosterone is dependent on an enzyme containing zinc, so zinc has a significant influence on the body's testosterone supply [16].

-That healthy people can also benefit from supplementation has been shown in another study with trained wrestlers aged 16-21 years.
+The fact that healthy people can also benefit from supplementation has been shown in another study with trained wrestlers aged 16-21 years.
 Here it was examined how the testosterone level and the thyroid hormones changed with a 4-week intake of zinc sulfate (with a constant diet).
 Thyroid hormones as well as testosterone levels increased significantly both at rest and during fatigue after zinc ingestion[18].

-Although further studies on a larger scale are needed for conclusive proof, there are nevertheless initial indications of the importance of an adequate zinc supply for muscle building!
 In addition, zinc helps to protect cells from oxidative stress, which occurs more frequently during physical exertion.
-Zinc manages to significantly reduce the markers for oxidative stress [19].
+Zinc manages to reduce the markers for oxidative stress significantly [19].
 This also explains why the mineral has been taken in the bodybuilding scene for years!

 Food containing zinc

 A zinc supply that is too low, even to the point of a pronounced deficiency, is not only a problem in developing countries.
 More and more people in industrialized countries are also affected.
 Among other things, this can be attributed to changes in dietary habits.
-We absorb most of the zinc in our diet by eating meat.

 The challenge of antinutrients